joejean/JoeJean-blog/content/articles/Programming/idiomatic-python.md

 count = nameList.count("aaa")
 </code></pre>

-The python list data type hase more of those useful builtin methods that can not only make more life easier but aslo make your code more readable and concise.
+The python list data type has more of those useful builtin methods that can not only make your life easier but aslo make your code more readable and concise.
 You can find them in the <a href = "http://docs.python.org/2/tutorial/datastructures.html#more-on-lists" target="_blank"> python documentation.</a>
 <br />
 <br />